VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/01-review-the-initial-project.md

 You have now successfully executed the first step in this scenario.

 Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes.

-In next step of this scenario we will add the logic to be able to read a list of fruits from the database.